mrron313/react-tailwind-ui-frontend-design/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project use ReactJs and TailwindCss

 ## How to run